ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/modules.md

 SC_MODULE_REGISTER(MyModule)
 // It initializes static object of `MyModule` class that can be
-// used to call methods for regestering keynodes and agents.
+// used to call methods for registering keynodes and agents.
   ->Keynodes<MyKeynodes>()
   // It registers keynodes and returns object of `MyModule`.
   ->Agent<MyAgent>();
   // It registers agent and returns object of `MyModule`.
   // `MyAgent` is derived from `ScActionAgent`.
   // This method pointers to module that agent class `MyAgent`
-  // should be subcribed to sc-event of adding output arc from
+  // should be subscribed to sc-event of adding output arc from
   // sc-element `action_initiated`.
 It is default parameter
   // in these method if you want register agent class derived
   // from `ScActionAgent`.